zawlinnnaing/zawlinnnaing.github.io/portfolio.md

 ### Creating new “art” works by integrating Creative Adversarial Network (CAN) and Neural Style Transfer Learning (final year thesis for bachelor degree)

 Powerpoint can be found [here](https://www.slideshare.net/secret/4ct2tSKtK2iauQ).
-Paper can be found
+Paper can be found [here](https://drive.google.com/open?id=1DEDw3HYKRsSvyvg1_VltDeMhYbLRWLLa).

-[here](https://drive.google.com/open?id=1DEDw3HYKRsSvyvg1_VltDeMhYbLRWLLa).

 ## Interests:

 - Hoping to learn more about **Deep learning** and looking forward to work in related industry.
+- Passionate to know about how enterprise applications are designed, implemented and maintained (espically monolitic             architecture.
 - **Web development** and willing to learn more about developing and maintaining enterprise web applications.